The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 ## Notes on Spell Speed

 Unless specified, the lines in this document are tested at 1400 SpS, or 2.32 GCD.
 With a few exceptions which are also specified, all lines are doable at 2.32 GCD with the listed fillers without missing MP ticks.
-To perform the 4xF4 Despair after F3P with Triplecast, a hard minimum of 2.43 GCD is required, and a 2.37 GCD is required if only 2 stacks of Triple are used on F4s.
+To perform the 4xF4 Despair after F3P with Triplecast, a hard minimum of 2.43 GCD is required, and a 2.37 GCD is required if only two stacks of Triple are used on F4s.
 See the Appendix section for more spell speed thresholds.
 More SpS should be added for leniency.
 Some lines might not be applicable at (much) higher spell speeds and additional fillers might be needed at extremely high spell speeds.
 The higher your spell speed, the less luck you will have with MP ticks.
 This principle also applies to Ley Lines.
 While LL can enable additional F4s in the fire phase, it also changes how MP ticks interact with fillers in UI.
 Thus, beware of MP ticks during UI when LL is active.
 Double Transpose lines also require an additional filler under LL as the faster GCD will be clipped by Transpose’s cooldown.

 In addition to MP ticks considerations, much of Black Mage’s resources function on a fixed timer that are not affected by spell speed.
 Additional spell speed will not increase the number of available fillers, Swifts/Triples, and Sharpcasts available.
 Furthermore, a faster spell speed will often require extra Thunder ticks to be cut short.
 As a general rule of thumb, the faster the spell speed, the noticeably less available and less effective some lines, especially short Double Transpose lines, will become.